joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 # ASP&#8704;: Answer Set Programming "Algorithms"

+ASP&#8704; is a repository of solutions to common problems in Computer Science implemented in the logical/declarative Answer Set Programming (ASP) paradigm in the [Clingo](https://potassco.org/clingo/) dialect.
+In particular, we focus on computationally difficult problems, including well-known problems in [$NP-Complete](https://en.wikipedia.org/wiki/NP-completeness) and [$NP-Hard$](https://en.wikipedia.org/wiki/NP-hardness).
+These problems have no known efficient solutions, highlighting the expressive power and efficiency of the solvers in this language family.

+We hope that this repository serves as a means for educators and learners alike to be inspired and grow their appreciation for the logic programming paradigm.

 ## What is ASP&#8704;
 Pronounced "Answer Set Programming for all," this repository is designed to serve as a sort of online textbook or Open Educational Repository (OER) for Answer Set Programming, in particular in the [Clingo](https://potassco.org/clingo/) dialect.
-The universal quantifier, &#8704;, is an important symbol in logic programming, ascribing properties to *everything* of a particular type of atom in logic programming.
+The universal quantifier, &#8704;, is an important symbol in logic programming, ascribing properties to *everything* of a particular type (hence, "for all") of atom in logic programming.
 The upside-down 'A' also serves to reinforce the sort of misnomer of the term "algorithms," as it may or may not apply to languages like Clingo.

 In terms of overall design, our expected audiences are those who new to ASP and Clingo, but are looking to improve, and may be useful for those with an intermediate experience level as well.
 We hope that the overall structure will allow readers to learn ASP patterns "by example," to identify commonalities in program construction.